BrandonCorey/js_139/study_guide.md

 - `jest` (command line)
 - `readline-sync` (imported into program)

+### npm vs npx ###
-Things like `readline` are programming interfaces, it is a module that we require and allows us to use its methods/functions
+- Things like `readline` are programming interfaces, it is a module that we require and allows us to use its methods/functions

-Things like `jest` and `eslnt` are command line executables
+- Things like `jest` and `eslnt` are command line executables
+  - `npx` is used to run local executables, global ones do not require the `npx` prefix

-NOTE: When using `require` for node modules, we do not need to specify the relative path.
+- NOTE: When using `require` for node modules, we do not need to specify the relative path.
 Node will always look through your `node_modules` directory

 ### Local vs Global Packages ###
 Local packages are installed to your project directory